-- 1 Although the property owner may opt to provide a subsidy to all employees, the requirement is one subsidy per full time employee. - 2 Any fare product, such as an institutional pass, that provides monthly full-access to Muni will be considered equivalent to providing the monthly Muni only "M" pass if provided at a rate of one pass per Dwelling Unit or employee. - 3 Any contribution or incentive to a non-public transit or other transportation provider shall be recommended for approval by the SFMTA Director or designee.
+- 1 Although the property owner may opt to provide a subsidy to all employees, the requirement is one subsidy per full time employee. - 2 Any fare product, such as an institutional pass, that provides monthly full-access to Muni will be considered equivalent to providing the monthly Muni only "M" pass if provided at a rate of one pass per Dwelling Unit or employee. - 3 Any contribution or incentive to a non-public transit or other transportation provider shall be approved by the SFMTA.